History of paleontology in the United States: Indigenous interpretations

 The indigenous people of the United States interpreted the fossil record through a mythological lens.
 Some of the tactics they used to understand the fossil record were nevertheless similar to scientific approaches.
 Native American fossil legends often derived from observation and rational speculation based on fossil finds.
 The indigenous people of the United States also frequently attempted to verify and modify interpretations of the fossil record in order to make sense of new discoveries.
 Although imperfect, Native American oral histories can preserve accurate information for extended periods of time.
 Since contact with Europeans, the ensuing epidemics, colonial violence, the Indian Wars, and forced displacement of Native peoples to reservations has resulted in the loss of much of their fossil-related culture.
 According to folklorist Adrienne Mayor, a common theme in indigenous American fossil legends is "the eternal struggle for natural balance among earth, water and sky forces".
 Indigenous fossil legends also frequently show motifs resembling major themes in scientific paleontology like deep time, extinction, change over time and relationships between different life forms.
 Fossils have been used by Native Americans for evidence about the past, healing, personal protection, and trade.
 Fossil sites were often chosen as the setting of vision quests.
 Modern Comanche in Oklahoma still use dinosaur and mammoth bones for medicinal purposes.
-Since the 18th century, numerous dinosaur and other specimens have been gathered from lands that belonged to indigenous peoples without any form of authorization or reimbursement.
-The removal of the fossils, which are worth millions of dollars, from reservations has been carried out by federal agencies, museums, and academic scientists, who often refused to recognize the ownership rights and cultural significance of the fossils to local communities.
+Since the 18th century, fossils, many worth millions of dollars, have been removed from lands belonging to Indigenous peoples, often without permission or compensation.
+These removals, including from reservations, have been conducted by federal agencies, museums, and academic institutions, some of which have been criticized for failing to acknowledge the ownership rights and cultural significance of these fossils to local communities.